-- significant underperformance of a business in relation to expectations; - · significant negative industry or economic trends; and - significant changes or planned changes in the use of the assets.
+- significant underperformance of a business in relation to expectations; - significant negative industry or economic trends; and - significant changes or planned changes in the use of the assets.

-No impairment was recognized in 2023, 2022 and 2021.
-The carrying amounts of deposits and advance rentals, other current assets (excluding construction bond), investment properties, property and equipment, advances for asset acquisition, software license and ROU assets are disclosed in Notes 9, 10, 11, 12 and 24, respectively.
+No impairment was recognized in 2024, 2023 and 2022.
+The carrying amounts of deposits and advance rentals, other current assets (excluding construction bond), investment properties, property and equipment, software license and ROU assets are disclosed in Notes 9, 10, 11, 12 and 24, respectively.